DANCE This Intensive

 Pacific Northwest Ballet - The Phelps Center

-The DANCE This Summer Dance Training Intensive provides an opportunity for young dancers at all levels to immerse themselves in dance over the course of 2 weeks.
+The DANCE This Intensive provides an opportunity for young dancers at all levels to immerse themselves in dance over the course of one week.
 Students are exposed to a wide range of dance styles and techniques in a supportive, yet challenging atmosphere.
 Students receive instruction from professional instructors in a variety of dance styles and genres.

 PAST TEACHING FACULTY (2017)